-As of December 31, 2021, we had a \$7.5 million off-balance sheet arrangement consisting of a \$12.2 million surety bond off-set by a \$4.7 million Reclamation Liability for future reclamation obligations for Isabella Pearl.
+As of December 31, 2022, the Company had a \$12.5 million off-balance sheet arrangement for a surety bond.
+This bond is off-set by a \$5.9 million asset retirement obligation for future reclamation at the Company's Isabella Pearl Mine.